wilsonmar/wilsonmar.github.io/_posts/2018-06-22-prometheus.md

 24. Monitoring and Debugging Prometheus
 <br /><br />

-## Learning Environment
+## Learning

+<a target="_blank" href="https://app.pluralsight.com/search/?q=Prometheus">On Pluralsight.com</a>, the <a target="_blank" href="https://app.pluralsight.com/paths/skill/event-monitoring-and-alerting-with-prometheus">9-hour Event Monitoring and Alerting with Prometheus path</a> has 4 courses.

-The <a target="_blank" href="https://beta.linuxacademy.com/#/hands-on-labs/details/fe6f98da-ab26-48a6-9b58-edc6b3c1d808">"DevOps Monitoring Deep Dive"</a> video course by Elle Krout references an <a target="_blank" href="https://interactive.linuxacademy.com/diagrams/ProjectForethought.html">interactive Lucid diagram called "ProjectForethought"</a> for the NodeJs simple to-do list program called Forethought that is the subject of monitoring.
+The <a target="_blank" href="https://www.pluralsight.com/cloud-guru/courses/prometheus-deep-dive">12-hour "DevOps Monitoring Deep Dive" video course</a> by Elle Krout references an <a target="_blank" href="https://lucid.app/lucidchart/918602e0-14b7-473c-92e7-bfbc4a15ba8f/view?page=j8p68BdUlMFS#">interactive Lucid diagram called "ProjectForethought"</a> for the NodeJs simple to-do list program called Forethought that is the subject of monitoring.

 1. Create within Linux Academy's <a target="_blank" href="https://playground.linuxacademy.com/server-list">Servers in the cloud</a>, the "DevOps Monitoring Deep Dive" distribution in a small-sized host.
 1. When "READY", click the Distribution name "DevOps Monitoring Deep Dive" for details.